bauxiteDYS/SM-NT-Bhop-Mode/README.md

 # SM-NT-Bhop-Mode
 Sourcemod plugin for Neotokyo that adds a bhop competition/test mode.
-It's meant to allow players to get a time from start to finish of a particular course, this could be for testing purposes, or for competiting with other players, the settings are meant to be the same as a standard competitive game so that any movements can be replicated in real gameplay.
+It's meant to allow players to get a time from start to finish of a particular course, this could be for testing purposes, or for competing with other players, the settings are meant to be the same as a standard competitive game so that any movements can be replicated in real gameplay.

 **Bhop game mode for neotokyo:**
 - Go (bhop!?) from one trigger to the other to get a print of your time, compete with other players to be faster!